psychemedia/storytelling-notes/gambrinus.md

 Every day, Gambrinus would drink, along with his patrons.
 His nose turned red and his face filled out; to say he became portly would be too generous.
 But he was a sociable host, and would chat to friends old and new, from dawn to dusk, with ever a pint in his hand.

 One day, Flandrine came to visit.
 Now that he was a Duke, well, he had come up in the world.
 But he didn't even recognize her, simply offered her a pint, as he would offer anyone a pint.
-He had compltely forgotten about her.
+He had completely forgotten about her.
 This time it was she who went away dejected.

 Eventually, the thirty years from his bargain with the Devil were up.
 Midwinter.
 It is said that the Devil sent the corrupt old judge to collect Gambrinus' soul, and that Gambrinus had seen him coming.
 He'd offered him a drink, the drink had had a drink, and before too long, the drink had had the judge.
 Gambrinus had wandered over to the bell tower, and started to play the carillon, and before the judge knew what was happening, he was caught up in a whirl of dancers.
 He'd never been the life and soul of a party before and it was fun.
 Eventually, he collapsed on the floor, in a dazed and happy stupor, for three days and three nights.

-When he came to, he was too embarrassed to go back to collect Gambrinus' soul, or even to return to face the wrath of the devil.
+When he came too, he was too embarrassed to go back to collect Gambrinus' soul, or even to return to face the wrath of the devil.
 He's still wandering, from bar to bar.
 I met him here once, in this very place, and it was he who me the tale.

-And so it was that the Devil would have to wait until Gambrinus' life met a natural end, at the ripe old age of a hundred, By that time, he had become something of a fixture a the end of the bar; he still drank every day, his shape had became ever more rotund, and his conversation ever more wooden.
+And so it was that the Devil would have to wait until Gambrinus' life met a natural end, at the ripe old age of a hundred, By that time, he had become something of a fixture at the end of the bar; he still drank every day, his shape had became ever more rotund, and his conversation ever more wooden.
 So much so, in fact, that when the Devil himself came to collect Gambrinus' soul, he found that that Gambrinus had turned into a beer barrel.

 And that is the end of the story.
 Except to say that the Devil had the last laugh, as he so often does.
 Because Gambrinus is as much a nobody today, as he was at the start of the story.
 Nobody remembers him as the original King of Beer.
 At least, perhaps until now.